Kiztbz/Buzzhive/README.md

-# M.notes
+# Buzzhive

-Website to make notes available on a global scale.
+A website to host study resources.